system76/docs/_articles/move-launcher.md

 ---
 layout: article
-title: Ubuntu - Move the Launcher In 16.04+
+title: Move the Launcher In 16.04+
 description: >
     Ubuntu 16.04 LTS introduced a way to move the Unity Launcher to the bottom of your display.
 Learn how to do that (and how to move it back).
 keywords: